BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsVersionNotes.md

 	- Fixed some Nova shields still having their old functionality even though they said it creates a nova on taking damage

+	- Axton skill and Class Mod changes

+		- Crisis Management
+			-Now is a spectrum based on how low your shield is rather than binary on/off for if your shield is broken or not (linear bonus based on % empty, so 0 bonus at full shield, full bonus at 0 shield) -Increased damage reduction per point to Sup to 7%

+		- Resourceful
+			-Now also grants 3% mag size per point

+		- Legendary Soldier class mod
+			-Removed mag size bonus

+		- Specialist class mod
+			-Now also boosts mag size

 	- Zer0 skill changes

 		- At 0ne With The Gun